gcomte/dingir-exchange-docs/README.md

 These migration scripts will mainly establish the database structure (tables, indexes, unique contraints, ...), but with the file `migrations/20210223072038_markets_preset.sql` it will also insert some data about the available assets and the available trading pairs.

+### DB abstractions in Rust
+There is an abstraction of the database in Rust in the file `dingir-exchange/src/storage/models.rs`.

+Caution:
+If you change add or remove attributes/columns to the table abstractions (adding or removing lines that contain the syntax `arg.add()`), make sure to change the respective number of arguments constant accordingly (`const ARGN: i32`).
+This number should always be equal to the number of lines with the syntax `arg.add()`.

+Dingir-Exchange uses these db models to create *prepared statements*.

 ## Matchengine gRPC interface
 The gRPC interface of the matchengine is defined in the file `proto/exchange/matchengine.proto`.
 Dingir-Exchange uses [tonic](https://crates.io/crates/tonic) in the file `./build.rs`, to compile the proto file into Rust code.